The Taliban believe their rule is open-ended and don't plan to lift the ban on female education

 Mujahid said there was disagreement among religious scholars on female education, and suggested that maintaining harmony among them was more important than getting girls and women back into classrooms.

+Speaking to reporters in Washington, Secretary of State Antony Blinken insisted the path to a more normal relationship between the Taliban and other countries will be blocked “unless and until” the rights of women and girls were supported.

-The prospect of international isolation, and the lack of recognition as Afghanistan's legitimate government because of restrictions on women and girls, isn't a pressing concern for the Taliban leadership.
+The prospect of international isolation and the lack of recognition as Afghanistan's legitimate government because of restrictions on women and girls isn't a pressing concern for the Taliban leadership, Mujahid said.

 “Our interaction with China, Russia, Tajikistan, Uzbekistan, Turkmenistan, Iran, Pakistan and other countries in the region is official,” he said.
 “We have embassies, travel, consulates.
 We have businesses.
 Traders come and go and transfer goods.
 These are all the things that mean the recognition of officialdom."